 4. What health complications result from PCOS?
 Prediabetes/diabetes, abnormal cholesterol and triglyceride levels, heart diseases, stroke, infertility, endometrial and ovarian cancers, obesity, and sleep apnea.

 5. Is there a cure for PCOS?
 Not yet.
 It's like diabetes, really, in that you just live with it while managing it through medication.
-In some lucky few, the cysts may go away by themselves and never come back, meaning the condition leaves after a while.
+In some lucky few, the cysts may go away by themselves and never come back, and the condition leaves after a while.
 In most though, that doesn't happen.
 In some, surgical intervention may be needed.

 6. How do I know of I have PCOS?
 If you're experiencing any of the symptoms mentioned, you should see a gynaecologist for diagnosis.